picccard/blog/content/posts/epac.md

 {{< imagecaption source="/images/epac/build-full-after-v2024-11-0.png" alt="no more changes" title="no more changes" >}}

 ## Upgrade ALZ policies
 The ALZ team regularly updates the ALZ policy definitions and assignments, not on a quarterly basis.
-To get a grasp of whats changed have a look at their [Whats new page](https://aka.ms/alz/whatsnew).
-And to assist in making sure you have the latest policy assignments, check out [AzGovViz](https://techcommunity.microsoft.com/blog/azuregovernanceandmanagementblog/keep-your-azure-landing-zones-policy-assignments-up-to-date-with-azure-governanc/4292789) and its **ALZ Policy assignments checker**.
+To get a grasp of what's changed have a look at their [Whats new page](https://aka.ms/alz/whatsnew).
+And to assist in making sure you have the latest policy assignments, check out [AzGovViz](https://techcommunity.microsoft.com/blog/azuregovernanceandmanagementblog/keep-your-azure-landing-zones-policy-assignments-up-to-date-with-azure-governanc/4292789) and it's **ALZ Policy assignments checker**.

 During the upgrade we have to fetch the latest policy-default-structure file and do a new sync from the ALZ-library.